-(Refer to the Nutrition support section in the Nutrition Therapy section of this summary for more information about approaches to nutrition intervention and the appropriate use of enteral and parenteral nutrition support.)
+(Refer to the Nutrition support subsection in the Nutrition Therapy section of this summary for more information about approaches to nutrition intervention and the appropriate use of enteral and parenteral nutrition support.)

 Hemopoietic cell transplantation (HCT)

 The goal of nutrition support is to maintain adequate nutrition status and protein stores.
-The American Society for Parenteral and Enteral Nutrition recommends that patients undergoing HCT who are malnourished and anticipated to be unable to ingest or absorb adequate nutrients for a prolonged period of time (>7–14 days) receive nutrition support; if a patient has a functioning GI tract, enteral nutrition is recommended.[28,29]
+The American Society for Parenteral and Enteral Nutrition recommends that patients undergoing HCT who are malnourished and expected to be unable to ingest or absorb adequate nutrients for a prolonged period of time (>7–14 days) receive nutrition support; if a patient has a functioning GI tract, enteral nutrition is recommended.[

 In addition, transplant patients are at very high risk of neutropenia, an abnormally small number of neutrophils in the blood that increases susceptibility to multiple infections.
-To reduce the risk of infections related to HCT, patients can receive dietary counseling regarding safe food handling and avoidance of foods that may pose an infection risk.[28,29] (Refer to the Reducing Risk of Foodborne Illness in Cancer Patients section of this summary for more information about diet for immunocompromised patients.)
+To reduce the risk of infections related to HCT, patients can receive dietary counseling regarding safe food handling and avoidance of foods that may pose an infection risk.[

 Early recognition of nutrition-related issues is necessary for appropriate nutrition management of cancer patients.
 Nutrition screening can be performed with a validated tool before treatment begins and at regular intervals over the course of treatment.

-In the outpatient oncology setting, it is recommended that patients be screened initially before treatment begins and re-screened at planned intervals.
-Screening can most often coincide with the patient's treatment schedule, such as weekly during radiation therapy and as frequently as every 2 to 3 weeks during chemotherapy, before surgery, and at follow-up visits after completion of treatment or surgical recovery.[1,2,5]
+In the outpatient oncology setting, it is recommended that patients be screened initially before treatment begins and rescreened at planned intervals.
+Screening can most often coincide with the patient's treatment schedule, such as weekly during radiation therapy and as frequently as every 2 to 3 weeks during chemotherapy, before surgery, and at follow-up visits after completion of treatment or surgical recovery.[

-However, only the MST and the PG-SGA have been validated for use in both inpatient and outpatient oncology settings.
-Several studies have validated the use of the abridged PG-SGA (abPG-SGA) or short-form PG-SGA (PG-SGAsf), each of which is simply the section of the PG-SGA completed by the patient.[25,26]
+Only the MST and the PG-SGA have been validated for use in both inpatient and outpatient oncology settings.
+Several studies have validated use of the abridged PG-SGA (abPG-SGA) or short-form PG-SGA (PG-SGAsf), each of which is simply the section of the PG-SGA completed by the patient.[

-The PG-SGA is the most commonly accepted tool for screening and assessment, backed by many studies and validated in both inpatient and outpatient oncology settings.[2,29] It is an in-depth tool, and most of the items are completed by the patient.
-There are four sections comprising 17 data points evaluating the following:
+The PG-SGA is the most commonly accepted tool for screening and assessment, backed by many studies and validated in both inpatient and outpatient oncology settings.[

-The remainder of the PG-SGA is completed by a health care practitioner, accounting for information about disease and metabolic demand and the completion of a physical exam.
+The remainder of the PG-SGA is completed by a health care practitioner, accounting for information about disease and metabolic demand and the completion of a physical examination.
 The abPG-SGA and PG-SGAsf use only the section completed by the patient.
-Responses are then scored and, on the basis of the score, patients are stratified into the following four nutrition triage categories:[1,5]
+Responses are then scored, and patients are stratified into the following four nutrition triage categories:[

+The benefit of the PG-SGA (PG-SGAsf) is that it collects clinical information that can be helpful in the nutrition assessment.
 The drawback is that the PG-SGA takes more time to administer and requires a trained health care practitioner to complete the physical assessment portion.
-With validation of the short form, the need for physical exam is eliminated, and the practitioner's administration time is reduced.
-The benefit of the PG-SGA (PG-SGAsf) is that it collects clinical information that can be helpful in the nutrition assessment.
+With validation of the short form, the need for physical examination is eliminated, and the practitioner's administration time is reduced.

 The assessment of anthropometric measurements evaluates weight loss, takes into account the time frame of weight loss, and is considered in the context of physical findings such as dehydration or fluid retention.
-Evaluation of food- and nutrition-related history ideally involves a dietitian obtaining a diet history and comparing intake with the patient's calculated energy needs.[2,6] The nutrition-focused physical assessment evaluates loss of muscle mass and subcutaneous fat, fluid accumulation, and potential micronutrient deficiencies.
-The physical exam of the following areas determines loss of subcutaneous fat or muscle:
+Evaluation of food- and nutrition-related history ideally involves a dietitian obtaining a diet history and comparing intake with the patient's calculated energy needs.[

 Subcutaneous fat loss